 If you don’t feel like paying for a bunch of activities that you might not have time for, this may be a great way to select only the places you want to experience.

-You can also choose a preset-package which includes access to a few specific locations.
+You can also choose a preset-package that includes access to a few specific locations.

 These attractions are usually some of the most popular places to visit, but an all-inclusive pass may be a better option if you want to see more while in Amsterdam.

-Finally, there is also a museum pass which focuses primarily on museums.
+Finally, there is also a museum pass that focuses primarily on museums.
 If you’re more interested in the art and culture of Amsterdam, this is going to be your best bet.

 That being said, this pass offers far less than the others and it is very limited in scope.